 |Does this major require any pre-work from me before I attend orientation or register for classes?||

 Before registering for classes, students should consult with an advisor, the SRC program handout, and/or roadmap, and follow the recommended course sequences.
-Freshman we ask to meet with our Academic Counselors at the SRC in HSS 254 as they are quite knowledgeable regarding program prerequisties/requirements.
+First year students we ask to meet with Academic Counselors at the UAC in ADM 211 as they are knowledgeable regarding program prerequisties/requirements.

 |What should I do if my major core and/or prerequisite courses are full?||If a course is full, the student should attend the first several days of the class as drops and adds will occur.|